w3c/wot-thing-description/planning/work-items/analysis/analysis-manageable-affordances.md

 - As an office worker using a high end photocopier I want to copy multiple multi-page documents at the same time to save me time
 - As a factory worker I want to instruct a multi-head 3D printer to print two objects at once so that I don't have to wait for one to finish before starting the other
+- As two office workers using a high-end automated coffee machine with two brew chambers, we want to brew two coffees at the same time to avoid waiting time

 ### Express dependencies between affordances